jonthysell/Mzinga/README.md

 ### Mzinga.Viewer ###

 Mzinga.Viewer provides a GUI with which to interface with Mzinga.Engine.
-Currently it provides a rendered gameboard and allows users to send text commands directly to Mzinga.Engine and view it's output.
+Currently it provides a rendered gameboard and allows users to interact with Mzinga.Engine.

-Future investment includes finishing the gameboard rendering, exposing game options, and enabling point-and-click play (instead of requiring the user to send commands manually).
+Future investment include exposing game options and improving the usability for players.

 Mzinga Copyright © 2015, 2016 Jon Thysell.